-Domain administrators quite a rarely need to make changes to the AD schema: for example, when you need to extend the schema using adprep/forestprep, upgrade the domain functional level or install Exchange Server, Skype for Business Server or other enterprise application that store object configuration and properties in AD.
+Domain administrators make changes to the AD schema quite rarely: for example, when you need to extend the schema using adprep/forestprep, upgrade the domain functional level, or install Exchange Server, Skype for Business Server, or other enterprise application that store object configuration and properties in AD.

 Overview of Schema Master Role in the Active Directory Domain

-The AD schema is a set of objects and their attributes, that are used to store different data.
-On the screenshot below you can see the user class in the AD schema, which defines all the available attributes of the user account object (like employee ID, phone number, email address SamAccountName and UserPrincipalName, etc.).
+The AD schema is a set of objects and their attributes used to store different data.
+On the screenshot below you can see the user class in the AD schema, that defines all the available attributes of the user account object (like employee ID, phone number, email address, SamAccountName and UserPrincipalName, etc.).

 Open the adsiedit.msc console and connect to the Default naming context.
 In the AD hierarchy, find the user object and open its Properties.